Material Night: New materials, new values?

 MANY THANKS !

-Alexander Rommens (Rockwell by Parra), Alexandra Landré, Anna van Joolen – Marchesini, Anne Stooker, Daan Meijer (O’Neill), Eelco de Koning (Nike), Emma Hoette, Elisabeth Vulsma, Femke de Vries, Pascale Gatzen, Jakub Straka, Jan Schoon, Joanna Janczak, Joke Robaard, José Teunissen, Jens Schildt, Laura Grimm, Lynn Berger, Manon Schaap, Martijn den Boer, Ruby Hoette, Mattias Kreutzer, Martijn Schmidt (Clarks), Monique van Heist, Nalden, Remco van der Velden (Ontour), Simon Wrainwright (Converse), Sheilah van Sisseren, Suzanne de Jong (G-Star), Tessa Schön (gsus sindustries), Vincent Vulsma, Wichard Slootheer (Won Hundred)
+Alexander Rommens (Rockwell by Parra), Alexandra Landré, Anna van Joolen – Marchesini, Anne Stooker, Bart Jan Polman, Daan Meijer (O’Neill), Eelco de Koning (Nike), Emma Hoette, Elisabeth Vulsma, Femke de Vries, Jakub Straka, Jan Schoon, Joanna Janczak, Johanna Muszbek, Joke Robaard, José Teunissen, Jens Schildt, Laura Grimm, Lynn Berger, Manon Schaap, Martijn den Boer, Matthias Kreutzer, Martijn Schmidt (Clarks), Monique van Heist, Nalden, Pascale Gatzen, Remco van der Velden (Ontour), Ruby Hoette, Simon Wrainwright (Converse), Sheilah van Sisseren, Suzanne de Jong (G-Star), Tessa Schön (gsus sindustries), Vincent Vulsma, Wichard Slootheer (Won Hundred)

 11”x17” is made possible through the financial support of Amsterdams Fonds voor de Kunst, Stichting Stokroos and Stimuleringsfonds Creatieve Industrie.